Is Lucira Health Inc. (LHDX) a Keeper?

-Lucira Health Inc. (NASDAQ:LHDX) went up by 4.96% from its latest closing price compared to the recent 1-year high of $9.30.
-The company’s stock price has collected -30.94% of loss in the last five trading sessions.
+Lucira Health Inc. (NASDAQ:LHDX) went down by -7.42% from its latest closing price compared to the recent 1-year high of $9.30.
+The company’s stock price has collected -20.64% of loss in the last five trading sessions.

 Is It Worth Investing in Lucira Health Inc. (NASDAQ :LHDX) Right Now?